 Boudin Bourbon & Beer in New Orleans

-On November 7th 2014, Andrea is cooking Louisiana shrimp boudin with bahn mi sauce at Emeril Lagasse Foundation’s Boudin Bourbon & Beer in New Orleans Louisiana.
-Get more information and buy your tickets here.
+On November 7th 2014, Andrea cooked Louisiana shrimp boudin with bahn mi sauce at Emeril Lagasse Foundation’s Boudin Bourbon & Beer in New Orleans Louisiana.

 Nordic Food Lab Dinner